Mary Jane Carleton

-Irish Immigrants and immigration has been a neglected sector of the South Africa population and The Irish South African Association plays a huge part and exists to facilitate the social contact between Irish people, people of Irish descent and anyone who has any interest whatsoever in the Irish and in Ireland
+Irish Immigrants to South Africa has been a neglected sector of the South Africa population and for many years I have had an immense interest in Irish Immigration to South Africa.
+There have been many historical books and thesis that have been written but there is no one entire collection or database of Irish people who came to South Africa.
+The Irish in South Africa plays a huge part our culture and history and we need to facilitate the social contact between Irish people, people of Irish descent and anyone who has any interest whatsoever in the Irish and in Ireland

 Submissions can be sent to Heather MacAlister